SaschaLucius/interactive-scrum-guide/docs/Scrum_Guide_2017.md

 This is an ongoing process in which the Product Owner[ScrumTeam,ProductOwner] and the Development Team[ScrumTeam,Developers] collaborate on the details of Product Backlog items[ScrumArtifacts,ProductBacklog,ProductBacklogItem].
 During Product Backlog refinement[ProductBacklogRefinement], items[ScrumArtifacts,ProductBacklog,ProductBacklogItem] are reviewed and revised.
 The Scrum Team[ScrumTeam] decides how and when refinement[ProductBacklogRefinement] is done.
-Refinement[ProductBacklogRefinement] usually consumes no more than 10% of the capacity of the Development Team[ScrumTeam,Developers].
+Refinement[ProductBacklogRefinement] usually consumes no more than 10% of the capacity[Capacity] of the Development Team[ScrumTeam,Developers].
 However, Product Backlog items[ScrumArtifacts,ProductBacklog,ProductBacklogItem] can be updated at any time by the Product Owner[ScrumTeam,ProductOwner] or at the Product Owner's[ScrumTeam,ProductOwner] discretion.

 Higher ordered Product Backlog items[ScrumArtifacts,ProductBacklog,ProductBacklogItem] are usually clearer and more detailed than lower ordered ones.